Skip to content

 Server Firewall

-When traffic arrives at your server it first passes through the Plesk ModSecurity Firewall which checks all requests to your web server and related responses from the server against its set of rules.
-We use either of these rulesets:
+When traffic arrives at your server it should first passes through ModSecurity Firewall or similar if using Plesk or similar GUI, this checks all requests to your web server and related responses from the server against its set of rules.
+We can use either of these rulesets:

 • Atomic ModSecurity rules contain important security features and bug fixes released on a monthly basis.